RsyncProject/rsync/rsync.1.md

     option only comes into effect after the remote shell finishes its authentication (i.e. if you have also specified a password in the daemon's config file).

+0. `--early-input=FILE`

+    This option allows rsync to send up to 5K of data to the "early exec" script on its stdin.
+One possible use of this data is to give the script a secret that can be used to mount an encrypted filesystem (which you should unmount in the the "post-xfer exec" script).

+    The daemon must be at least version 3.2.1.

 0. `--list-only`